ct1/guides/git_production.md

-# Setup deployment with Git to a Digital Ocean droplet (VPS)
+# Setup deployment with Git to a VPS

 How to use Git to deploy your application on Digital Ocean